 2) A woman is talking on the phone with her best friend.
 She starts to tell her about an embarrassing incident and the friend hears a voice in the background asking who she’s talking to.
 She claims it’s just her mom and continues on with her story, but all of a sudden we hear a loud thud and the girl screams, “Oh my God!
 My husband fell off his ladder!”

-3) A woman sits down on a park bench and starts to talk to her friend about the date she had the night before.
+3) This one is a short funny skit prompt that we are sure you would like.
+A woman sits down on a park bench and starts to talk to her friend about the date she had the night before.
 She says it was going really well until they got back to her house, but then he wouldn’t kiss or even touch her inappropriately.
 Her friend asks what happened and she replies that he just sat there and talked about his mother!

-4) A woman is at a party and she’s really drunk.
+4) If you’re searching for funny skit ideas for adults, then look no further.
+A woman is at a party and she’s really drunk.
 She starts talking to this guy and they get married right then and there.
 Everyone at the party is cheering and congratulating them when the woman wakes up the next morning and realizes that she doesn’t even know his name.